Dusky Seaside, 2020

 A Silent Decline

 By the mid-20th century, Florida's rapid development set in motion the sparrow's tragic decline.
 Government agencies began draining wetlands in the 1940s and 1950s for mosquito control, unwittingly destroying crucial nesting grounds.
-The construction of NASA's Kennedy Space Center in the 1960s further diminished their habitat, as did new highways cutting through the marshes, fragmenting the remaining populations.
+The construction of NASA's Kennedy Space Center in the 1960s further diminished their habitat, as did the construction of new highways cutting through the marshes, which fragmented the remaining populations.

 The Final Chapter